-Before using a DIY screw pile we ALWAYS look at the following points
+Before using a DIY screw pile you should ALWAYS look at the following points

-DIY screw pile, it’s important that you know basic important factors to decide which type or length of the screw piles you need.
+When using DIY screw piles, it’s important that you know certain key factors to decide which type or length of the screw piles you will need.

-The weight of the structure will determine the size and length of the screw piles you need.
-Obviously a small light shed used for garden tools will have different pile requirements when compared to a large summer house that will be used as a garden gym like this one.
+The weight of your structure will determine the size and length of the screw piles you need.
+Obviously a small light shed used for garden tools will have different requirements compared to a large summer house that will include a gym like this one.

-How far do you want to space your DIY screw piles?
+How far apart should you place your DIY screw piles?

-What is ‘the point break resistance in the soil’ on the measured layers?
+What is your point break resistance in the soil?

-Think about walls of a garden house, glass house … Here we do not only need to think about vertical loads coming down on the pile, here you have horizontal forces on the piles.
-The higher they are above ground level, the bigger the risk of being pushed sideways.
-Even if we have a good layer on 50 cm of depth, immediately we would consider using at least a 120 cm pile.
+With a large garden or green house you do not only need to think about vertical loads coming down on the pile, you may also have horizontal forces at play on the piles.
+The higher they are above ground level, the bigger the risk of being pushed sideways by winds.
+In this case it worth make allowances for the lateral load and taking extra provisions with pile depth.